awenzeng/contact-selector/README.md

 }

 ```
-# How do I use Camera?
+# How do I use ContactSelector?
-Simple use cases with camera's generated API will look something like this:
+Simple use cases with ContactSelector's generated API will look something like this:

 In your Activity:
 ```java